morrislaptop/looped/packages/docs/requests.md

 When running your applications behind a load balancer that terminates TLS / SSL certificates, you may notice your application sometimes does not generate HTTPS links.
 Typically this is because your application is being forwarded traffic from your load balancer on port and does not know it should generate secure links.

-To solve this, you may set the `proxy` property of the Koa application to true in your `bootstrap/app.ts` file.
+To solve this, you may set the `trust proxy` property of the Express application to true in your `app/Http/Kernel.ts` file.

-App\Http\Middleware\TrustProxies` middleware that is included in your Laravel application, which allows you to quickly customize the load balancers or proxies that should be trusted by your application.
-Your trusted proxies should be listed as an array on the `$proxies` property of this middleware.